Scooby-Doo was a staple of Saturday morning cartoons, regardless of what decade you grew up in.

-Scooby-Doo on Zombie Island was the first direct to video movie.
+Scooby-Doo on Zombie Island was the first direct-to-video movie.
 Released in 1998, it started a new chapter for the franchise, focusing on longer-form action-oriented storylines that were deeper and slightly darker while still holding on to the humor we love.

 The members of Mystery, Inc. get bored with solving mysteries.
 The culprits always turn out to be phonies so Daphne chooses to hunt real ghosts instead of fakes.
-The gang reunite after a year and go on a road trip to find haunted destinations for Daphne’s show.
+The gang reunites after a year and go on a road trip to find haunted destinations for Daphne’s show.

 Their search brings them to zombie island (Moonscar Island).
 Although they are initially investigating the ghost of pirate Morgan Moonscar, the plot takes a turn when they find the island is swarming with zombies.
 Real zombies!

 Pirates, zombies, voodoo, cat people, and more.
-This movie throws in so many elements that each could have been a movie on their own.
+This movie throws in so many elements that each could have been a movie on its own.
 Yet the writers manage to make it all work together in this now-classic.

 Scooby-Doo! and the Witch’s Ghost